 Notion formulas unlock a totally new level of functionality in Notion.
 If you need to reformat text, do some math, add conditional logic, or work with dates and times in your databases, then custom formulas are an indispensable tool.
 The examples we've covered here just scratch the surface of what's possible, but they should give you a solid foundation for creating your own formulas and automating your workflow in Notion.
 You can explore more options in Notion’s documentation.

 If you’d like to learn more about automating your work with Notion, Airtable, Zapier, Pipedream and more, be sure to check out the other posts on our blog or our YouTube channel.
-You can also follow XRay on Twitter, Facebook, or LinkedIn.
+You can also follow XRAY on Twitter, Facebook, or LinkedIn.